-Inverness stands in the mouth of the famous River Ness, so it is really easy to get to Fort George and Loch Ness from here.
+Inverness stands at the mouth of the famous River Ness, so it is really easy to get to Fort George and Loch Ness from here.
 Home of strong tradition and culture, many will remember this city from the Outlander series.
-Inverness also has its own castle, built in 1836, unfortunately it is not open to public, but you can admire the building from outside.
+Inverness also has its own castle, built in 1836, unfortunately, it is not open to the public, but you can admire the building from outside.

 - Loch Ness